-Guidelines for Potential Site Passages
+Guidelines for Potential Sites and Passages

 We actively solicit ideas for passages from stories and poems that could be used for future Bookmarks.
 We’re at work building a deep database of possibilities for the whole country.
 Every reader can be a resource.
 When making a suggestion, please be sure to cite not only the author and the book, but the specific passage or poem you think would be suitable (edition and page number are most appreciated).